athena-labz/athena/README.md

 * Price: What the client will need to pay in case everything goes well (can be 0 in cases which are not exactly a gig)
 * Trust: The amount of DSET tokens that will be hold to act as a guarantee in case one of the parties does not follow the rules

 Finally, the contract is only "officiated" if it receives a SIG token from the service provider.
-This can be done by consuming the user "account" UTxO provided that the data contains the four essential components.
+This can be done by consuming the user "account" UTxO provided that the data contains the five essential components.

 ![Contract Creation Example](images/contract-creation.png)